simongdavies/silver-garbanzo/README.md

-# Azure CNAB Quickstart
+# Azure CNAB Quickstart Packages

 This repository contains a set of Azure focused CNAB Packages contributed by the community that can be used to deploy and manage applications using Azure.
-To learn more about CNAB go [here](https://cnab.io/).
+To learn more about CNAB go [here](https://cnab.io/) or watch [this](https://www.youtube.com/watch?v=r6aqKhvdsRs) video.

 ## Repository Structure